ljkirby/simon/NOTES.md

 RUNNING THE PROGRAM:

-- start an HTTP server in the root directory.
+- Start an HTTP server in the root directory.
 Both the simon and echo functionalities are accessible through buttons built into the UI.

 --------------------------------------------------------------------